VIFM Advisory Council

 David has married his passion for writing and film via his volunteer work with The Arts Community Alliance (TACA), Dallas Film Society, and the Dallas International Film Festival.
 A New Yorker by birth and temperament, Munk moved to Dallas two years ago in search of less stress and more closet space.

-Barb Barton Weiszhaar, Advisory Council Member
+Barb Barton Weiszhaar, Development Director